Skip to Main Content

 Greeley's 9th Street and the surrounding downtown blocks have accumulated enough independent operators to function as a genuine dining and drinking corridor rather than a cluster of isolated spots.
 477 Distilling represents the city's craft spirits production side; Cattlemen's Steak House & Saloon anchors the western-heritage dining category; and Ambrosia Asian Bistro covers a different flavor register entirely.
 Birriería Doña María Greeley works in an adjacent lane to Lunas, with Mexican meat traditions as its focus.

-Within that peer set, Lunas occupies the taqueria-bar hybrid tier, a format that appeals to evening diners who want a full drinks program alongside food, as distinct from a restaurant that happens to serve beer.
+Within that mix, Lunas fits the casual, walk-in-friendly bar tier.
 That positioning matters for how you use the venue: it functions better as a drinks-led evening with food than as a traditional dinner destination where the drinks are secondary.

 For context on what that format looks like at higher intensity, programs like Kumiko in Chicago, Bar Leather Apron in Honolulu, and Jewel of the South in New Orleans show how seriously a bar kitchen program can be developed when the drinks list is the organizing principle.
-Locally, Lunas sits at a more accessible price point and casual register, which is appropriate for Greeley's market, but the underlying logic of drinks-first, food-as-complement is shared.
+Locally, Lunas sits at a casual register and a $25 per person price point.

 Seasonal Drinking in Northern Colorado